blinky893/docsy-example/content/en/2-Tutorials/Tutorial-Article2.md

 ---
-title: "Admin Article 1"
+title: "Tutorial 2"
-linkTitle: "Article 1"
+linkTitle: "Tutorial 2"
-weight: 1
+weight: 2
 description: >
   A quick summary of the article contents.
 ---